ewoij/omtd-docker-components/item-events-annotator/readme.md

 The sentences are annotated using the [DKPro component opennlp segmenter](https://dkpro.github.io/dkpro-core/releases/1.9.2/docs/component-reference.html#engine-OpenNlpSegmenter).

-The items are annotated using a dictionary which defaults to a list of liver disease built from a subset of the NCIT ontology.
+The items are annotated using a dictionary of liver disease built from a subset of the NCIT ontology.

-The events are annotated using a list.
-The default list contains a set of progression keywords.
+The events are annotated using a list containing a set of progression keywords.

-For both the items and events, files to be used can be specified as argument.

 ## Usage